Xun-Yang/Deep_metric/README.md

 ## Prerequisites
 - Computer with Linux or OSX
 - [PyTorch](http://pytorch.org)

- # NOTE！！！
-  To exactly reproduce the result in my paper, please make sure to use the same version of pytorch with me: !!!
-0.2.0_3 there are some problem for other version to load the pretrained model of inception-BN.

 - For training, an NVIDIA GPU is strongly recommended for speed.
 CPU is supported but training may be slow.

 ## Reproducing Car-196 (or CUB-200-2011) experiments